lugu/qiloop/README.md

 Disclaimer: QiLoop is not affiliated with SoftBank Robotics.

+## Status

+Client and server sides are functional.

+Service directory and log manager are implemented as part of the standalone server (launched with `qiloop server`).

+Features:
+- type supported: object, struct, values, map, list, enum
+- actions: method, signals and properties are fully supported
+- cancellation: not yet implemented
+- transport: TCP, TLS, UNIX socket and QUIC (experimental)
+- authentication: read the credentials from `$HOME/.qi-auth.conf`
+- service introspection: generate IDL from a running instance (use `qiloop scan`)
+- IDL files: generate specialized proxy and service stub (use `qiloop stub`)
+- partial support for stats and traces

 ## Usage

 QiMessaging exposes a software bus to interract with services.
 Services have